-For those of us not born with a beautiful smile, life as a pre-teen usually meant a lot of visits to the orthodontist and a lot of new names, such as "brace face", "tin grin" and the all-time favorite "metal mouth".
+For those of us not born with a beautiful smile, life as a preteen usually meant a lot of visits to the orthodontist and a lot of new names, such as “braceface,” “tin grin,” and the all-time favorite “metal mouth.”
 But many of today’s orthodontics patients are over 30 and hold successful positions in large corporations.
 What is their secret to success and the will to achieve the smile they’ve always wanted?
-New, state of the art cosmetic braces have enticed adults to return to the dental chair for the smile they’ve always dreamed about.
-Straight teeth and an award winning smile can now be accomplished with greater speed than ever before.
-Additionally, removeable appliances are becoming increasingly common.
+New, state-of-the-art cosmetic braces have enticed adults to return to the dental chair for the smile they’ve always dreamed about.
+Straight teeth and an award-winning smile can now be accomplished with greater speed than ever before.
+Additionally, removable appliances are becoming increasingly common.
 The latest boom, however, is clear white sapphire or porcelain braces.
-These braces are smaller than their stainless steel counterparts and are so well matched to tooth enamel, they are practically invisible to photography and frequently go unnoticed all together.
+These braces are smaller than their stainless steel counterparts and are so well matched to tooth enamel, they are practically invisible to photography and frequently go unnoticed altogether.
 The porcelain or sapphire braces will not stain your teeth as did previous white plastic braces and are incredibly strong.
 These braces now represent the state of the art in orthodontics.
 Finally, the activity of cosmetically enhancing one’s smile goes cosmetic itself.

 Is having a beautiful smile really an impossible dream for some people?
 All too often, there are those who believe a dental malady is impossible to correct to the desired result, or even worse, the cost would be anything but something to smile about.
-In this day and age of super technology, surgery, orthodontics and dental reconstruction, it is possible to achieve nearly any effect.
-Jaws can be repositioned, teeth moved to new locations and a smile of any shade, clarity, or shape can be reconstructed so lifelike hardly anyone can tell.
-All to often, goals like these are discouraged by the lack of knowing what’s possible.
-Somewhere, someone knows how… just ask your dentist.
+In this day and age of super technology, surgery, orthodontics, and dental reconstruction, it is possible to achieve nearly any effect.
+Jaws can be repositioned, teeth moved to new locations, and a smile of any shade, clarity, or shape can be reconstructed so lifelike hardly anyone can tell.
+All too often, goals like these are discouraged by the lack of knowing what’s possible.
+Somewhere, someone knows how … just ask your dentist.
 The expense of fine aesthetic dentistry is really quite variable; from a few hundred dollars to thousands depending on the individual needs.
-Dr. John A. Moore, Jr. stated "Research has shown that the appearance of your teeth can affect your self esteem and confidence, yet many people still spend up to six times more on their coiffures each year, something far less necessary to good health and well being.
-Additionally, most dental offices offering advanced dentistry will offer solutions to your financial needs."
-So again, ask your dentist… and smile like never before!
+Dr. John A. Moore, Jr. stated, “Research has shown that the appearance of your teeth can affect your self-esteem and confidence, yet many people still spend up to six times more on their coiffures each year, something far less necessary to good health and well-being.
+Additionally, most dental offices offering advanced dentistry will offer solutions to your financial needs.”
+So again, ask your dentist … and smile like never before!